intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

    the liaison manager to redirect it appropriately.
-In some cases, a liaison statement may require consideration by multiple groups within the IETF; in such cases, potentially multiple chair and area directors have to coordinate but idealy one of them takes the lead and responsibility for developing a response.
+In some cases, a liaison statement may require consideration by multiple groups within the IETF; in such cases, potentially multiple chair and area directors have to coordinate but ideally one of them takes the lead and responsibility for developing a response.

    Liaison Statements are always important to the body that sent them.